Telia Company: Finland

 Telia Finland is the second largest mobile operator in Finland and also one of the biggest providers of landline telephone and internet services.

 Before the rebranding on 23 March 2017, Telia was known in Finland under the brands of Sonera and Tele Finland.
 In September 1999, Sonera became the world's first mobile operator to launch mobile Internet services via Wireless Application Protocol (WAP).

 Since 2014, Telia Finland and DNA Oyj have jointly deployed a shared 4G LTE network using the 800 MHz (LTE Band 20) "digital dividend" band in remote Northern and Eastern Finland under the Suomen Yhteisverkko Oy joint venture.
 Telia Finland owns 51% of Suomen Yhteisverkko Oy.

 Latvia

-TeliaSonera owns 49% of LMT (24.5% as Telia Company AB and 24.5% as Sonera Holding B.V.).
-TeliaSonera also owns 49% of Lattelecom, which owns 23% of LMT, which owns Okarte, Amigo.
-It also owns 100% of Telia Latvija, a business cable operator and data centre operator.
+Telia Company owns 49% of LMT (24.5% as Telia Company AB and 24.5% as Sonera Holding B.V.) and 49% of Tet, which owns 23% of LMT.
+Telia Latvija, a business cable operator and data centre operator, was sold to Tet.

+On July 15, 2025, Government of Latvia announced that they plan to buy out Telia Company's shares of both LMT and Tet with help from Latvenergo and Latvian State Radio and Television Centre (LVRTC), to make both companies state-owned.
+Telia confirmed the sale on July 17 by signing a memorandum of understanding with Latvia, Latvenergo and LVRTC, with the transaction expected to be completed in the first half of 2026.